kawaicheung/naming-things/manuscript/03_HuntingForNames.md

 # What can I name?

 One of the things I like to do routinely is clean up the code I'm working on.
-I know, I know.
-There are many of you out there who would love the luxury of a day or two to clean up code at your company.
+I know, I know--there are many of you out there who would love the luxury of a day or two to clean up code at your company.
 But, that wouldn't sit well with management or your clients.

 The good news is, you don't need a day or two to make positive impacts on your code.
 You can get a lot done even in a thirty minute session.
 One of my favorite programming exercises is what I'll call "the name hunt".